kairen6/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project
+This project is a message classifier for disaster response

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.